Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Lexicographic-shortest paths

 \subsection{Shortest path coverings}

 In Section~\ref{subsubsec:SPCovering}, we gave an algorithm to find the unique edge $e = (u,v)$ on isometric cycle $C$ such that the two shortest paths from a fixed vertex $r$ on $C$ to $u$ and to $v$ cover all vertices of $C$ and all edges except $e$.
 We showed how to do this in $O(|C| + \log^3n)$ time, where $|C|$ is the size of the compact representation of $C$ obtained in Section~\ref{sec:SepFacePair}.
-We need to modify the algorithm to deal with lex-shortest paths.
+We need to modify the algorithm to do so with respect to lex-shortest paths.

 Recall that to find $e$, a linear search of the super edges of $C$ from $r$ was first applied to find the super edge $\hat e$ of $C$ such that the shortest path in $G$ representing $\hat e$ contains $e$.
 As above, we may assume that every super edge of $C$ is associated with the smallest index of interior vertices on the path it represents.
 Hence, by keeping track of the smallest interior vertex index for super edges visited so far in the linear search as well as the smallest interior vertex index for edges yet to be visited, we can find $\hat e$ in $O(|C|)$ time w.r.t.\ lex-shortest paths.